cdisc-org/usdm/README.md

 #### Sheet Contents

-The study sheet consisText string of two parText string, the upper section for those single values and then a section for the potentially repeating protocol version informaion
+The study sheet consists of two parts, the upper section for those single values and then a section for the potentially repeating protocol version informaion

 For the single values, the keyword is in column A while the value is in column B. The order of the fields cannot be changed.